tilburgsciencehub/website/content/building-blocks/configure-your-computer/infrastructure-choice/google-colab.md

 ---
 title: "Use Google Colab to Run Python in the Cloud"
-description: "Got a slow computer?
-Or want to collaborate on Python code?
-Use Colab!"
+description: "Learn Google Colab and collaborate on python code remotely.
+Our tutorial explains how to run your Jupyter notebook in the cloud on the servers of Google for free"
-keywords: "cloud, python, jupyter, slow computer, fast, collaborate, google"
+keywords: "cloud, python, jupyter, slow computer, fast, collaborate, google, google colab, colab python"
 date: 2022-04-08T10:01:14+05:30
 draft: false
 author: "Cas Ruger"